i05nagai/memorandum/language/english_speaking.md

         * she feels that she has her own niche in the company
     * find a niche
         * he had a hard time finding his niche academically
-* lineage
+* lineaage
-    * the members of a person's
+    * the members of a person's family who are directedly related to that person and who lived a long time before him or her
+    * she's very proud of her ancinet royal lineage
 * identity
     * the identity of the suspect
     * His true identity